strv20/website/content/about/main/index.md

 use_featured: false
 show_intro: true
 intro: |
   I am a material scientist and chemist.
-I currently work as a post-doctoral researcherin Sustainable Polymer materials at the University of Twente.
+I currently work as a post-doctoral researcher in Sustainable Polymer materials at the University of Twente.
 Most of my research focuses on the future of plastics, by developing sustainable polymeric solutions.

   I completed an international and interdisciplinary PhD in pure and applied chemistry at the University of Strathclyde (2018-2022).
 My thesis focused on improving the mechanical properties of Bioinspired Amphiphilic polymer conetworks.